 This is the expanded version of a post I originally shared on r/FinancialCareers.
 Same voice, with comparison data tables the Reddit format does not allow.

-If you want to work in finance, you basically have to pick up some sort of credential beyond an undergrad to get even with industry standards.
-I started in risk management, then worked on a trade floor, and over the past several years moved into M&A and private equity work.
-Ended up touching most of these credentials along the way, which is why I have opinions on them.
+To work in finance, you basically have to pick up a credential beyond an undergrad degree to get even with the people you are competing against.
+I started in risk management, then worked on a trade floor, and over the past several years moved into M&A and private equity.
+I ended up touching most of these credentials along the way, which is why I have opinions on them.

-The thing I wish someone had told me earlier is that credentials are basically maps to job categories.
-Pick the wrong one for the job you actually want, and you waste a lot of time.
-Most of the online discussion comes from people who already chose a path, so the takes tend to be biased toward whatever they picked.
+The thing I wish someone had told me earlier: credentials are maps to job categories.
+Pick the wrong one for the job you actually want and you waste a lot of time.
+Most of the online discussion comes from people who already chose a path, so the takes lean toward whatever they picked.

-Here is how I would break it down, in the three big buckets finance careers tend to fall into.
+Here is how I would break it down, across the three big buckets finance careers tend to fall into.

 The Three Families